 The FAFSA is available beginning Oct.
 1 each year to apply for financial aid for the following academic year.
 You should submit your FAFSA as soon as possible after Oct.
 1.

 Grant and scholarship deadlines

-The FAFSA priority deadline for the Access Missouri Grant program is Feb.
+The FAFSA priority deadline for the Access Missouri Grant program, Missouri’s biggest need-based grant, is Feb.
 1 for the following academic year.
 Eligible students who complete the FAFSA by Feb.
 1 will be guaranteed a grant award.
-The final Access Missouri deadline is April 1, 2021.
+The final Access Missouri deadline is April 1, 2023.
 Eligible students who apply between Feb.
-1 and April 1, 2021, will receive an award if funding is available.
+1 and April 1, 2023, will receive an award if funding is available.
 Funding is limited so students should complete the FAFSA early.

 Other Missouri financial aid programs also require you to have a FAFSA on file.
 Check the individual programs for their FAFSA deadline.

 If you are a college student transferring to another school, your new college will need a completed FAFSA prior to awarding financial aid.
-Be sure to contact the school about your plans to transfer and update your FAFSA with your new college’s federal school code by logging on to fafsa.gov.
-To transfer Missouri student aid, contact the Missouri Department of Higher Education & Workforce Development at 800-473-6757, option 4.
+Be sure to contact the school about your plans to transfer and update your FAFSA with your new college’s federal school code by logging on to studentaid.gov.
+To transfer Missouri student aid, contact the Missouri Department of Higher Education & Workforce Development at 800-473-6757.